ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 1. A referee will create a multiplayer room 5 minutes before the scheduled match time.
 Players must join the lobby in that period.
    - The room settings are `Game mode: "osu!mania"`, `Team mode: "Head-to-Head"` and `Score mode: "ScoreV2"`.
 The room name must follow the pattern of `GBC 2023 Spr`.
 2. The referees will select the beatmaps in order to play the match.
-   - If a player encounters a technical problem during the match, players can ask the referees to rematch the beatmap that encountered technical problems after all the beatmaps have been selected.
+   - If a player encounters a technical problem during the match, players can ask the referees to rematch the beatmap where the player encountered technical issues after all the beatmaps have been selected.
 3. Players will have a 120-second break between playing two beatmaps.

 ### Mappool information